Vrindavan railway station

 Vrindavan railway station is on the Mathura–Vrindavan link.
 It is located in Mathura district in the Indian state of Uttar Pradesh.
 It serves Vrindavan.

 Overview

 Krishna was born in Mathura.
 He spent his childhood in Vrindavan.
-Therefore, both are major pilgrimage centres for Hindus.
+Therefore, both Mathura and Vrindavan are major pilgrimage centres for Hindus.

 History

 The 11 km-long -wide metre-gauge Mathura–Vrindaban branch line was opened by Bombay, Baroda and Central India Railway in 1889.
+The Railway Ministry has permanently closed its ambitious project for the conversion of the Mathura-Vrindavan railway line from metre gauge to broad gauge at an estimated cost of Rs 402 crore, terming it "uneconomical".

 Trains

 Mathura is a major railway junction.
 The Taj Express travelling from Hazrat Nizamuddin railway station covers the distance up to Mathura in about 2 hours.
 Bhopal Shatabdi Express (starting from New Delhi railway station), travelling faster, also stops at Mathura.
-There are five DEMU connections a day between Mathura and Vrindaban.
+There are five DEMU connections a day between Mathura and Vrindavan.